EmendiG/MyProductivity/README.md

 # MyProductivity
-Planner GUI combined with task analysis and goal setting
+Basic planner GUI combined with task analysis and goal setting <br/>
+Executable application created for a personal usage, based on JavaFX and PostgreSQL